Gallogly College of Engineering

 Minimum Grade Requirement/Course Repeats

 Students may take a course in their curriculum only three times (this includes I, AU, W, AW, D, F).
-If the course is taken unsuccessfully three times and is a course required in all curricula in the College of Engineering, the student will receive a permanent Enrollment Stop from the Gallogly College of Engineering (Note: The first W, I AU, or AW is not counted in the “three attempts” rule).
+If the course is taken unsuccessfully three times and is a course required in all curricula in the College of Engineering, the student will receive an Enrollment Stop from the Gallogly College of Engineering (Note: The first W, I AU, or AW is not counted in the “three attempts” rule).
 If the course is taken unsuccessfully three times and is required only in the major, the possibility of a student continuing in the Gallogly College of Engineering in a different major will be determined on an individual basis.
 When courses are repeated, the grade of the last attempt is the grade of record.

 Enrollment in Upper-division Courses